Billie Jean: Other cover versions

 English musician Ian Brown took "Billie Jean" to number 5 on the UK charts in 2000.
 It was the B-side of "Dolphins Were Monkeys".
 Brown said, "I love Jackson.
 I want to do a Jackson EP with 'Thriller', 'Beat It', 'Billie Jean' and 'Rockin' Robin' or 'ABC' on it.
 Hopefully I'll get it done".
 Brown later covered "Thriller" on Golden Gaze, from his second solo album, Golden Greats.

 American rock musician Chris Cornell recorded "Billie Jean" for his Carry On album in 2007.
 Cornell said of his cover, "I didn't plan on it.
 It just sort of happened organically.
 I changed the music quite a bit, I didn't touch the lyrics."
 He added, "And it's not a joke.
 I took a completely different approach to it, musically."
 Cornell had previously performed the song live in Europe, including an acoustic set in Stockholm, Sweden in September 2006.
 He later said, "I was getting ready to do some acoustic shows on a promotional tour for Revelations and I just wanted to have fun with it."
 The cover received favorable reviews from critics.
 MTV noted the "bluesier, more pained and impassioned feel" which stripped away "any pop elements of the original".
 Los Angeles Times described the track as "a grim, spooky take" on Jackson's "Billie Jean", and added that it was "amusing enough, even if it sounds a lot more like Metallica's 'Nothing Else Matters'".
 The newspaper concluded that "Jacko's mega hit [survived] the stunt translation".
 In 2008, Cornell's version was performed live by David Cook on the seventh season of American Idol, and this version charted on Billboard's Hot 100 at No. 47.

 In 2011, Fall Out Boy frontman Patrick Stump covered the song as part of an a cappella medley of Michael Jackson songs, in which he sang all the parts.

 In 2015, Irish musician EDEN released a remix of "Billie Jean" then separately released a cover of the song with his own vocals.

+In 2022, a clip from the HBO sports documentary series Hard Knocks went viral, where Detroit Lions defensive end Aidan Hutchinson sang the song in front of the team as part of a rookie talent show.

+The London Vegetable Orchestra has covered the song, under the title 'Billie Auber-Jean'.